Acre War: Antecedents

 The border between Brazil and Bolivia was delimited by the Treaty of Ayacucho.
 The province of Acre, a territory about five times the size of Belgium, belonged to Bolivia.
 Embedded in the heart of South America, Acre aroused little interest for its inaccessibility and apparent lack of commercial value.
 Its population was composed of a small number of Indians, and a handful of Brazilians and Bolivians.

-When the price of rubber rose significantly in the late 19th century, about 18,000 adventurers and settlers, most from Brazil, went to Acre to exploit the rubber trees.
+When the price of rubber rose significantly in the late 19th century, between 15,000 and 60,000 adventurers and settlers, most from Brazil, went to Acre to exploit the rubber trees.
 There were practically no roads, so the main means of transport were some river steamers, canoes, and rafts.